Penis creams do not work. There have been no clinical trials on their use. Save your money!

 Important note: all of the linked studied above have looked at these ingredients through oral consumption, not via the use of creams.
 There is currently no evidence that applying a cream will affect your erection.

-Largely, it’s fair to assume that these creams will be harmless.
+Largely, it's fair to assume that these creams are be harmless.

 However, if you're currently using medication of any kind, you should be aware that the use of penis creams may have side effects.

 One way to figure out if you will experience issues is to do a patch test.

 If, after the patch test, you show no signs of irritation, it's a good sign that you can apply it elsewhere.
 However, make sure to keep the cream well away from your urinary opening.